headwaymaps/headway/README.md

 ### Known Issues

 There are a few issues I want to track specifically:
-* Headway requires an amd64 machine for building and will not work on ARM machines due to what appears to be a bug in Qemu that shows up regularly during the valhalla tile building step.
+* Headway requires an amd64 machine for building and will not work on ARM machines like Raspberry Pis or machines running on Apple silicon.
+There appears to be a bug in Qemu that shows up regularly during the valhalla tile building step.
 * The build process can occasionally stall and require either a large amount of waiting or an explicit `docker kill`.

 ### Architecture